-There cannot be perhaps more appropriate title of the story than -The Last Leafl.
-The word -lastl reflects the main idea of the story.
+There cannot be perhaps more appropriate title of the story than "The Last Leaf".
+The word "last" reflects the main idea of the story.
 The last leaf holds significance from the very beginning till the end.
 Initially, it seemed to be the symbol of death for Johnsy as she had assumed to die with the fall of the last leaf.
-But the same -last leafl became her saviour.
+But the same "last leaf" became her saviour.
 The leaf painted by Behrman never fell, so Johnsy never died in the story.
 It emerged as the hope of survival and remianed the central point in the story.